-We’ll start in Yanacocha, a beautiful reserve in the elfin forest cloaking the scenic slopes of Pichincha Volcano, about an hour and a half from our hotel in Quito.
-Although the surrounding terrain is steep, walking here is easy and the birds are amazing.
-It’s a great place to start since most of the birds are easy to see and the diversity is lower than at the sites visited on the remainder of the main tour.
-There are mixed species feeding flocks with gorgeous mountain-tanagers like Scarlet-bellied, Hooded, and Black-chested, which mix with other species like Spectacled Redstart and Supercilaried Hemispingus.
-Photographing them is not always easy unless they are the downslope side of the path, but we’ll make an effort.
-However, arguably it is the hummingbirds that will be the highlights of the first morning, and they are much easier to get shots of by virtue of a marvelous set of well-placed feeders; they regularly attract Great Sapphirewing, Tyrian Metaltail, Sapphire-vented and Golden-breasted Pufflegs, and Sword-billed Hummingbird.
-After a full morning in the reserve, and taking lunch in the field on site, we will continue our journey towards Tandayapa, driving down the Old Nono-Mindo Road in the afternoon.
-This road is an established birding “ecoroute”, and we will make selected stops to look for a few other birds such as Andean Lapwing, Slaty-backed Chat-Tyrant, White-capped Dipper, and, with luck, maybe even Torrent Duck.
+After lunch in Yanacocha, we will continue our journey towards Tandayapa, driving down the Old Nono-Mindo Road in the afternoon.
+This road is an established birding “ecoroute”, and we will make selected stops to look for a few other birds such as Andean Lapwing, Chestnut-bellied Chat-Tyrant, and White-capped Dipper.
 There is always the chance too of bumping into another mixed flock, which as we are driving down in altitude, into the subtropical zone, could comprise many new species like Blue-winged Mountain-Tanager, White-tailed Tyrannulet, Capped Conebill, and Beryl-spangled Tanager.
 Later in the afternoon, we’ll arrive at Tandayapa Bird Lodge, where we will be based for the next five nights.
-We’ll try to arrive before dark to get our first views and photos of the incredible hummingbird feeders, which typically attract anywhere from 12 to 20 species in an hour, including Booted Racket-tail, Violet-tailed Sylph, Brown Inca, Purple-bibbed White-tip, Western Emerald, and Purple-throated Woodstar.
+We’ll try to arrive before dark to get our first views and photos of the incredible hummingbird feeders, which typically attract anywhere a dozen species in an hour, including White-booted Racket-tail, Violet-tailed Sylph, Purple-bibbed White-tip, and Purple-throated Woodstar.

 Day 3: Tandayapa Valley

-A forest blind, a ten minute walk from the lodge, allows for great opportunities to see some very shy cloudforest species up close, such as White-throated Quail-Dove, Russet-crowned Warbler, Zeledon’s Antbird, Streak-capped Treehunter, Strong-billed Woodcreeper, and sometimes even Scaled Antpitta.
-The birds are attracted there by a large light which attracts a variety of moths during the night, and which are then preyed upon by the attendant birds early in the morning.
-There is very little light when these birds come in, and shooting them is tough, but with a fast lens and full frame camera, or a flash, shots are occasionally possible.
-However, later on when we return to the lodge for breakfast, light will be much better, and it can also be a peak of bird activity around the building itself.
-There are often several brush-finches (White-winged and Tricolored), Masked Trogon, Gray-breasted Wood-Wren, Golden-crowned Flyctacher, Slate-throated Whitestart, Toucan Barbets, and others, close-by and often easy-to-see.
-Activity at the fruit feeders varies seasonally, but when they are busy they can be superb, with the likes of Golden and Golden-naped Tanagers, Blue-winged Mountain-Tanager, Red-headed Barbet, Crimson-rumped Toucanet, and several others coming in very close.
-After breakfast, we’ll bird nearby trails and the entrance road of the lodge, looking for mixed feeding flocks that are formed by a variety of colorful tanagers including Metallic-green, Flame-faced, Golden, Silver-throated, White-winged, and Beryl-spangled together with other attractive passerines like Black-winged Saltator and Ornate Flycatcher.
-This walk can also produce some less common birds like Beautiful Jay, Golden-headed Quetzal, Streak-headed Antbird, and possibly even soaring raptors including the rare Black-and-chestnut Eagle.
+First thing in the morning, birds are often attracted to a moth sheet by the main building such as Rufous Motmot, Toucan Barbet, Golden-bellied and Ornate Flycatchers, and Spotted and Montane Woodcreepers.
+There are also often several brush-finches (White-winged and Tricolored) present too, and several warbler species, such as Slate-throated Redstart, and Three-striped and Russet-crowned Warblers.
+Activity at the nearby fruit feeders varies seasonally, but when they are busy they can be superb, with the likes of Golden and Golden-naped Tanagers, Blue-winged Mountain-Tanager, Red-headed Barbet, Crimson-rumped Toucanet, and several others coming in very close.
+After breakfast, we’ll bird the Tandayapa Valley looking for mixed feeding flocks that are formed by a variety of colorful tanagers including Metallic-green, Flame-faced, Golden, Silver-throated, White-winged, and Beryl-spangled together with other attractive passerines like Black-winged Saltator.
+This walk can also produce some less common birds like Golden-headed Quetzal, Masked Trogon, and Streak-headed Antbird.
 The afternoon plan will depend on how we did during the morning; we might bird again the lower portions of the valley, or move up in elevation depending on which birds we decide to target.
 Weather permitting, we may stay until dusk to try to find some nightbirds, such as Lyre-tailed Nightjar.

 One of the reasons why birders have been coming back to Tandayapa Bird Lodge since its opening in 1999 is the fact that it sits within one of the interesting and diverse bird areas in Ecuador.
 A variety of superb birding and photography sites are located within an easy drive.
 On this day we will leave early and head down to the Rio Silanche Bird Sanctuary at the western base of the Andes to look for a suite of new birds not possible higher up.
 A whole host of new and spectacular tanagers is possible, such as Scarlet-browed, Rufous-winged, Gray-and-gold, Guira, Blue-necked, Bay-headed, and Golden-hooded, and up to four species of dacnises can be seen here on a good day.
 A canopy platform in the reserve can offer eye-level views and photos of some of them if we are lucky enough to have a flock come through.
 Understory flocks have a bewildering array of skulkers like antwrens, foliage-gleaners, and flycatchers, while larger birds can include several species of trogon, toucans, trogons, and maybe even some interesting raptors.
 The area is also rich in woodpeckers, with Guayaquil, Lineated, Cinnamon, Golden-olive, Black-cheeked, and Red-rumped all possible, along with Olivaceous Piculet too.
 There are also puffbirds in the area with both White-whiskered and Barred Puffbirds regularly seen.
 The area is also good for toucans and parrots, with afternoon drives along the road near the reserve regularly finding Choco and Black-mandibled (Chestnut-mandibled) Toucans, Collared (Pale-mandibled) Aracari, and Bronze-winged Parrot.
-While the habitat is very fragmented, the combination of forest edge, cleared areas, pastures, plantations, and remaining forest patches make the birds relatively easy to see and we should get photos of many of them as well.
-In the afternoon, we’ll visit the feeders at Rancho Suamox, where we’ll have a chance to see and photograph Golden-olive and Black-cheeked Woodpeckers, Rufous Motmot, Dusky-faced, Flame-rumped, and Silver-throated Tanagers, Ecuadorian Thrush, Buff-throated Saltator, Thick-billed and Orange-bellied Euphonias.
+While the habitat is very fragmented, the combination of forest edge, cleared areas, pastures, plantations, and remaining forest patches make the birds relatively easy to see and we should get photos of some of them as well.

 Day 5: Upper Tandayapa Valley, San Tadeo, and Milpe